 Help, My Dog Ate Cinnamon!

 If your dog eats a large amount of cinnamon, you don’t need to panic.
 You should, however, call your veterinarian.
-Cinnamon is not fatal to dogs, but the side effects of too much cinnamon can be uncomfortable, and your veterinarian may have additional concerns and suggestions to help your dog recover from her spicy snack.
+Cinnamon is not fatal to dogs, but the side effects of too much cinnamon can be uncomfortable, and your veterinarian may have additional concerns and suggestions to help your dog recover from this spicy snack.

 Can Dogs Eat Cinnamon Baked Goods?